4.2 Conducting the Initial Safety Assessment

 The Division of Family and Children Services (DFCS) will:

-1. Prepare for the Initial Safety Assessment (ISA) to direct and focus case management activities.
+2. Prepare for the ISA to direct and focus case management activities.

-1. Conduct a private face-to-face purposeful contact with the alleged victim child(ren) within the response time to assess and address child safety.
+1. Conduct a private face-to-face purposeful contact with the alleged victim child(ren) within the assigned response time in accordance with policy 3.32 Intake: Assigned Response Time.

 When a new intake report is received and screened in on an active case, a new ISA must be initiated within the assigned response time.

-3. Begin an assessment of family functioning.
+3. Initiate the assessment of family functioning.

 4. Make a safety determination.